Best daily deals

 What should you buy instead of the HyperX QuadCast?

 If you want to forgo the glitzy LEDs altogether, the Blue Yeti X or Blue Yeti Nano may be more your speed.
 Both mics have a nice volume knob with a modest LED ring to indicate when it’s muted.
-You four polar patterns for the Yeti X (stereo, cardioid, omnidirectional, and bidirectional) and two (omnidirectional, and cardioid).
+You have four polar patterns for the Yeti X (stereo, cardioid, omnidirectional, and bidirectional) and two (omnidirectional and cardioid).
 This gives you plenty of flexibility regarding placement and use case, though you’ll most likely set either to “cardioid” and call it a day.

 Frequently asked questions

 Unfortunately the HyperX Quadcast doesn’t work with the Xbox One, or any of the console’s varieties.
-Only USB audio devices that come with the branding “designed for Xbox” will work on the console, and generally those devices don’t work with other consoles like the Playstation 4 or Nintendo Switch.
+Only USB audio devices that come with the branding “designed for Xbox” will work on the console, and generally, those devices don’t work with other consoles like the PlayStation 4 or Nintendo Switch.

 Don’t need one!
 There’s material inside the unit that acts as a pop filter between your mouth and the capsule.